Made for netPI, the Open Edge Connectivity Ecosystem

 STEP 3.
 Run a container instance of the image using the following command line

 Make sure you have a mouse and keyboard connected before you start the container, else they will not be recognized.
-A HDMI monitor will only be recognized if it was already connected during device's boot sequence, else its screen remains black.
-For simple tests use Firefox (icewaesel) to do some web page visits.
+A HDMI monitor will only be recognized if it was already connected during netPI'S boot sequence, else its screen remains black.
+For simple tests use Chromium to do some web page visits.